Open Accessibility Menu

 It is important for pain to be controlled in order for you to heal.
 If you are in pain, it is important for you to tell your physician and your nurse.
 If the pain is still there after you get your treatment or after you get your medication, tell your nurse so that other medications can be tried.

-A PCA Pump (Patient Controlled Analgesia Pump) may be used to give you measured doses of pain medication.
+A PCA Pump (patient-controlled analgesia pump) may be used to give you measured doses of pain medication.
 This pump allows you to control how frequently you receive pain medication by pushing a button.
 If you have questions, check with your nurse.

 Understanding Your Pain